100 Apex Legends tips – Apex Legends guide, practical top tips for all skill levels

 - 62. The time it takes you to bleed out is 90 seconds at first, but decreases to 60 seconds the second time you are knocked.
 Respawning at a Respawn Beacon resets this.

-- 63. The Gold Backpack’s healing time reduction effect stacks with Lifeline‘s Passive ability, making for super-quick healing times.
+- 63. The Gold Backpack’s healing time reduction effect, contrary to popular opinion, DOES NOT stack with Lifeline‘s Passive ability.
+Only the 50% reduction of the Backpack is taken into account.

 - 64. Tactical reloads (reloading while there is still ammo in your magazine) is, for most weapons, faster than full reloads (reloading when your magazine is empty).